-Two weeks ago my faith was waning and my intuition was being second guessed at every turn.
+Two weeks ago my faith was waning and my intuition was being second-guessed at every turn.
 To fill you in, five weeks ago I filed a motion with the family court to enforce my rights as a litigant, once again.
-This time for child support that has gone unpaid for far too long and to ensure that my son be kept in school his final two weeks of the school year.
-Aidan’s father decided that instead of waiting until summer vacation he should plan a Disney vacation two weeks before and pull Aidan from the last two weeks of school.
+This time for child support that has gone unpaid for far too long and to ensure that my son is kept in school his final two weeks of the school year.
+Liam’s father decided that instead of waiting until summer vacation he should plan a Disney vacation two weeks before and pull Liam from the last two weeks of school.
 Without so much as consulting me.
-I let a lot of things fly but this was NOT going to happen, especially since he took me to court to Order me to put Aidan in pre-school a year ago.
+I let a lot of things fly but this was NOT going to happen, especially since he took me to court to order me to put Liam in pre-school a year ago.

 I am not good at listening to my intuition.
 My intuition is usually right on point, but more often than not I don’t pay it much mind.
 Society has taught us, especially women, to not pay attention to our guts.
 As Westerners, we prefer logic and reason, conclusions that are supported not by emotions but by facts and statistics.
 The idea of a “woman’s intuition” has become laughable and most women I know would be ashamed to even voice this as a reason for making a decision.
 Intuition is this contemptable, unreasonable guide of emotions.